bjornregnell/SMILemu/README.md

 # SMILemu

-SMILemu is an emulator of Lunds first computer [SMIL](https://en.wikipedia.org/wiki/SMIL_(computer)).
+SMILemu is an emulator of Lund's first computer [SMIL](https://en.wikipedia.org/wiki/SMIL_(computer)).
 The emulator is written in Java by [Christian Brunschen](https://github.com/cbrunschen).

 * The code is forked from: https://github.com/cbrunschen/SMILemu and then code from here is inserted to cretae a complete monorepo:
   * https://github.com/cbrunschen/Graphic